From 2021 to 2023, up to 700 graduate primary school teachers will have the opportunity to take part in a new program to support graduate teachers.

 - assessing students and analysing assessment data

-- preparing for and meeting with parent/carer(s)
+- preparing for and meeting with parent/carers

-Graduate professional learning
+Targeted professional learning

-The professional learning will build capability for:
+The professional learning included in the Pilot will build capability in important areas, such as:

 - behaviour management strategies